mathspp/mathspp/pages/02.blog/02.pydonts/list-comprehensions-101/item.md

 that you can get for free [from here][gumroad-cheatsheet].

 <!--v-->
 !!!
-You can now get your free copy of the ebook “Pydon'ts – Write elegant Python code” [on Gumroad][gumroad-pydonts] !!! to help support the series of “Pydon't” articles 💪.
+You can get all the Pydon'ts as a [free ebook with over +400 pages and hundreds of tips](/books/pydonts).
+[Download the ebook “Pydon'ts – write elegant Python code” here](/books/pydonts).
 <!--^-->